dmbarbour/glas/docs/ExtensibleNamespaces.md

 # Extensible Namespaces

 Namespaces are a very useful layer between modules and functions.
-Modules will define and compose namespace fragments, e.g. in terms of inheritance, mixins, and interfaces.
-Namespaces can contain methods, state resources, annotations, assertions.
-Namespaces are convenient for expressing mutually recursive definitions.
+Modules can define and compose namespace fragments in terms of inheritance, mixins, and interfaces.
+Namespaces are especially convenient for defining mutually recursive functions.
 Extensible namespaces support tweaking or tuning of large programs, and static higher-order programming.
-With hierarchical namespaces we can precisely manage access to names, providing a lightweight basis for secure composition.
+Hierarchical namespaces we can precisely manage access to names, providing a lightweight basis for secure composition.

+In glas systems, I propose to express [applications](GlasApps.md) as partial namespaces.
+This allows applications to be viewed as objects, and for the runtime to provide some definitions that can potentially be partially evaluated by an optimizer.

 This document describes how to implement namespaces with a single-pass rewrite of names.
 I assume names are represented by prefix-unique bitstrings (such as null-terminated UTF-8).
 We'll support multiple inheritance, mixins, interfaces, private definitions, hierarchical namespaces, annotations, assertions, renames, and overrides.
 This is more or less independent of the definition type, modulo that it must be possible to precisely identify all names used within a definition.